 The Intra-University Transfer (IUT) Drop Application requirements and deadlines differ from the IUT Add/Change Application for the Leeds School of Business and may have financial and academic ramifications for students.
 The IUT Drop Application ONLY applies to students who are pursuing degrees in at least two DIFFERENT colleges/schools/programs AND wish to DISCONTINUE one major.
 For more information, deadlines, and the IUT Drop Application, please visit the CU Boulder Intra-University Transfer (IUT) webpage.

 Transfer to Leeds (from outside CU-Boulder)

 The CU Admissions Office handles all admissions for transfer students to Leeds.
-If you have specific questions about the admissions process and/or requirements, please contact that office directly: http://www.colorado.edu/business/admissions
+If you have specific questions about the admissions process and/or requirements, please contact that office directly at the CU Boulder Admissions Website.

 Taking Business Core (BCOR) Classes as a Non-Business Student

-During the Fall and Spring semesters, BCOR classes are restricted to business students only.
+During the Fall and Spring semesters, BCOR classes are restricted to business students only unless you qualify as “on track” as detailed above.
 As a non-business student, you may take BCOR courses through Continuing Education or in the summer.
 Registration in BCOR courses is not restricted during summer terms but you may need to contact the Leeds advising office to get assistance with registration.